My Lovely Followers

 Versafine - onyx black ink pad

 Good morning lovely friends.
 I hope you're all doing ok and having a great week so far.
-It's time for a new challenge over at Krafty Chicks challenge and this week as it's a 5 week month our theme is 'anything goes' and our hostess is Leanne.
-Feel free to create anything you like, the world is your oyster lol!
+It's time for a new challenge over at Krafty Chicks challenge and this week we are on Week 4; as always the theme is 'masculine' and Lori is our hostess.
+I know masculine makes can be difficult but we always need them so take the challenge and get ahead.
 We hope you will come over and join in the fun with us.

 Plus I decorated the inside: